-If you feel as though you’re stuck in your walk, I hope you will know that God keeps it simple!
-There is no need to fear going deeper with Him!
+This is important because, if you feel as though you’re stuck in your walk, I hope you will know that God keeps it simple!
+There is no need to fear going deeper in your walk with Him!

 From Milk to Meat